-This is one of my favourite photos.
+This snapshot below is one of my favourite photos.
 It’s my older brother Ross, and a chap called Michael.
 It’s a special picture because both Ross and Michael passed away within a couple of years of this picture being taken, and it reminds me of some really happy times.

 Michael was one of our longest-standing residents.
 He could be very loving and had a wicked sense of humour, but he was stubborn as a mule, and could fly into a fury if you asked him to do something he wasn’t keen on.
 He loved to spend entire days copying words and letters out of books, and his favourite thing to watch on TV was nature documentaries – he loved animals.

 Like many men of his age with Downs Syndrome, Michael spent many years in a hospital.
 His speech was poor because he was born at a time when it was thought ‘kinder’ to remove the teeth of people with Downs rather than subject them to the trauma of dental care.
 But he was able to communicate, using a combination of sounds and Makaton sign language.

 Michael was very happy, but he looked and sounded different to most people.
 When you knew him, it was easy to forget about, but strangers would often stare.
 But what used to upset me far more than that was when people would steer their children away from us in the supermarket, or tell their children not to look.

 I’m sure, looking back, those parents had the best of intentions, but I still think they were teaching their children that disability was at best embarrassing and not to be talked about, or at worst, frightening.
 Why is this?